Veep: ABC pilot

 A pilot for an American version of The Thick of It was produced as a candidate for the 2007–08 season on ABC.
 Also titled The Thick of It, it was developed for American audiences by writers Mitch Hurwitz and Richard Day and followed a low-level member of the United States Congress and his staff.
 Iannucci had a production credit on the show, but he was not otherwise involved.
 The pilot was produced by Sony Pictures Television and BBC Worldwide and directed by Christopher Guest.

 In the pilot, John Michael Higgins played newly-elected Congressman Albert Alger, and Oliver Platt played committee chairman Malcolm Tucker.
 Rhea Seehorn portrayed Ollie Tadzio, an ambitious young speechwriter, and Michael McKean played Glen Glahm, "a former campaign operative who's now the Chief of Staff" for the congressman.

 ABC did not pick up the show for its fall 2007 schedule.
 Iannucci distanced himself from the pilot, stating, "It was terrible...they took the idea and chucked out all the style.
 It was all conventionally shot and there was no improvisation or swearing.
 It didn't get picked up, thank God."

 HBO development of Veep

 After The Thick of It was dropped by ABC, several networks including HBO, Showtime and NBC expressed interest in adapting the show.
 Iannucci re-entered talks with HBO (his initial preference) about adapting the series, with the result that a new pilot episode for a series situated in the office of the Vice President of the United States called Veep (a nickname derived from the position's initials "VP") was commissioned in late 2009.
 Iannucci was given much more creative control over the production, and co-wrote the pilot with British comedy writer Simon Blackwell, who also contributed to the British series The Thick of It.

 In April 2011, HBO announced that it had ordered Veep as a series, and later announced in January 2012 that the series would premiere on April 22, 2012.

+Several of the American actors who appeared in In the Loop became regulars in Veep playing similar but not identical characters to their roles in the film, among them Anna Chlumsky, Zach Woods, and Mimi Kennedy.